 First step is raise awareness by educating and communicating widely through Cambodia.
 We have noticed a real lack of information about this frightening disease.

 Second step is to increase access to vaccination after bitten.
 As planned, Institut Pasteur du Cambodge opened two more rabies prevention centers, one is in Battambang province (2018) to cover the north-west region while another one is in Kampong Cham province (2019) because many national roads of the north-east region intersect at the capital of Kampong Cham.
 Currently, each of the two new centers is providing rabies post-exposure prophylaxis to at least 1,000 patients per month.

 People know very little about rabies, its transmission and prevention.
-Our 5 years actions plan is to spread the information about rabies simultaneously across the whole country (2018-2023):
+Our 5-year action plan is to spread the information about rabies simultaneously across the whole country (2018-2023):

-By 2018, there is only one Rabies Prevention Center which is located in the capital Phnom Penh.
+Until 2018, there was only one Rabies Prevention Center located in the capital city, Phnom Penh.

-Our 5 years actions plan is to promote the accessibility of Rabies PEP through creation at least another 2 Provincial Rabies Centers.
+Our 5-year action plan is to promote the accessibility of Rabies PEP through the creation of 2 additional Provincial Rabies Centers.